Fitting quantum noise models to tomography data: Numerical Examples with Cirq

-The problem can be eliminated by running \cref{alg:NoMark_parameter} with a smaller step size.
-In \cref{fig:uqc1,fig:uqc2} we show the results of running \cref{alg:MAIN} with a varying $\varepsilon$ parameter, and where the \cref{alg:NoMark_parameter} subroutine has a step size $\delta_{\mathrm{step}}=0.01$.
-For $\varepsilon = 0$ no $\mu$ is found by the convex optimisation algorithm, indicating that there is no compatible Markovian channel in the $\varepsilon$-ball around $M$, even with white noise addition.
-Above $\varepsilon \approx 0.025$ the convex optimsation algorithm consistently finds an actual value for~$\mu$.
-As $\varepsilon$ approaches 0.609 $\mu$ decreases to zero, indicating that increasing the size of the $\varepsilon$-ball reduces the amount of white noise required to render the channel Markovian, as expected.
+In \cref{fig:uqc1,fig:uqc2} we show the results of running \cref{alg:MAIN} with a varying $\varepsilon$ parameter, and where the \cref{alg:MR:NoMark_parameter} subroutine has a step size $\delta_{\mathrm{step}}=0.01$.
+In this example, for $\varepsilon = 0$ no $\mu$ is found by the convex optimisation algorithm, indicating that there is no compatible Markovian channel in the $\varepsilon$-ball around $M$, even with white noise addition.
+This occurs for certain channels because the addition of white noise cannot affect the hermiticity-preserving or trace-preserving condition for Markovianity.
+So if the input tomographic matrix does not satisfy these conditions then no amount of white noise addition will render the channel Markovian.
+However, for non-zero $\varepsilon$ there may be channels that are hermiticity-preserving and trace-preserving within the $\varepsilon$ ball.
+For these values of $\varepsilon$ it is possible to find values of the non-Markovianity parameter $\mu_{\min}$.

-We also simulated process tomography on a Markovian version of the unital channel with $\gamma_1 = 200$.
-Running \cref{alg:MAIN} on the result of the tomography, we found a Markovian channel $T$ satisfying $\|T - M\| = 0.02$.